Bigmouth buffalo: Conservation status

-Records
+Management of bigmouth buffalo is in need of attention, especially in the northern part of their US range where populations are old-growth and declining.
+Overall, the International Union for Conservation of Nature did not consider bigmouth buffalo to be at risk of extinction in its 2013 assessment, which came before recent developments in the understanding of the life history of Ictobius cyprinellus.

+Fishing

-On June 21, 2013, Noah LaBarge (13 years old) caught the Wisconsin state record bigmouth buffalo fish.
+On June 21, 2013, Noah LaBarge (12 years old) caught the Wisconsin state record bigmouth buffalo fish.
 It measured 49.5 in and weighed 76.5 lb.
-It was caught on an 8-lb-test line on the Wisconsin River at Devil's Elbow, which is on the north end of the Petenwell Flowage.
+It was caught on 8-lb-test line on the Wisconsin River at Devil's Elbow, which is on the north end of the Petenwell Flowage.
 It was officially recognized to be the new world record by the National Fresh Water Fishing Hall of Fame as both 8-lb-line class and all tackle.

 At Mt.
 Juliet, Tennessee, Jeff Wilkins caught a record 62 lb bigmouth buffalo while fishing on Percy Priest Lake.
 The fish, caught in the Seven Points area of the lake on March 31, 2010, was 45 in in length.
 According to the Tennessee Wildlife Resources Agency, it took 35 minutes for Wilkins to reel in the fish.
 The catch beat the previous record of 52 lb 2 oz, caught by Greg Megibben in 2001, also at Percy Priest.
 After the record was certified, Wilkins released the fish back into the lake.

 In Omaha, Nebraska, Joe Slavic caught a 64 lb bigmouth buffalo using mulberry bait on June 8, 2000 in a Dodge County sand pit.

 The International Game Fish Association all-tackle record stands at 31.89 kg, caught on April 21, 1980 by Delbert Sisk in Bastrop, Louisiana.